codegirl140/codegirl140/README.md

 I'm a nerdy demigirl who likes to keep to themself, I don't plan on publishing anything right now but I may in the future.
-Ignore my username, it's from before my egg cracked and I'm afraid of breaking stuff by changeing it.

 # Some things to keep in mind